james-priest/100-days-of-code-log-r2/README.md

 Let me step back and start with what started it all...

 I loved how cool [Dave Geddes](https://twitter.com/geddski)' web apps [Grid Critters](https://gridcritters.com) and [Flexbox Zombies](https://flexboxzombies.com) were.
-It allowed me to read some narrative (the lesson), write some code (in browser), and see the results immediately.
+They allowed me to read some narrative (the lesson), write some code (in browser), and see the results immediately.

 This was awesome!!!